Supporting your child after their asthma diagnosis

 Continuing your child’s asthma treatment

-If the doctor or nurse thinks the treatment is working well your child will probably carry on with these.
+If you've been waiting for a diagnosis, your child might be taking asthma medicines already.
+If your child's GP or nurse thinks the treatment is working well, your child will probably carry on with these.

-Read inspiring stories from parents and carers of children with asthma
+Read inspiring stories from parents and carers of children with asthma.

 Get support